OscarBjurestrand/php-membership/README.md

 Php-membership checks if the data only contains letters and numbers.

 ### Secure password storage
-Php-membership uses the PHP [password_hash()](http://php.net/manual/en/function.password-hash.php) function to store passwords in the database.
+Php-membership uses the [password_hash()](http://php.net/manual/en/function.password-hash.php) function to store passwords in the database.

 Passwords are automatically hashed with `password_hash($post_password, CRYPT_BLOWFISH)` when an user is successfully submitted.
 An user will look something like this in the database: